Js-Nanodegree/Apollo-Next.js-GraphQL-starter/README.md

 3. Sign up to MailGun and add your API details to the .env file
 4. Run yarn install in /frontend and in /server

+## Contributing

+Contributions in the form of PRs or issues are welcomed!

 ## Development:

 #### Server